 Riviera Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 35,463 people and nine constituent neighborhoods, Riviera Beach is the 94th largest community in Florida.

-Unlike some cities, Riviera Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Riviera Beach are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Riviera Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Riviera Beach is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Riviera Beach who work in office and administrative support (12.43%), sales jobs (11.96%), and food service (8.75%).
+There are especially a lot of people living in Riviera Beach who work in sales jobs (13.24%), office and administrative support (11.47%), and food service (8.55%).

 One of the nice things about Riviera Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Riviera Beach are slightly better educated than the national average of 21.84% for all cities and towns, with 21.91% of adults in Riviera Beach having a bachelor's degree or advanced degree.
+The education level of Riviera Beach citizens is a little higher than the average for US cities and towns: 24.64% of adults in Riviera Beach have at least a bachelor's degree.

-Riviera Beach is an extremely ethnically-diverse city.
+Riviera Beach is a very ethnically-diverse city.
 The people who call Riviera Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riviera Beach residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Riviera Beach include German, Irish, Jamaican, and Italian.
+Important ancestries of people in Riviera Beach include African, Jamaican, Haitian, German, and Irish.

 The most common language spoken in Riviera Beach is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include French Creole and Spanish.